 Traditionally, Haitian Kremas / Haitian Cremas contains freshly squeezed coconut milk, made from grated and soaked coconut flesh.
 Then the milk is slowly boiled while the other ingredients are added one at a time.

 It tastes a lot better than the canned stuff and makes for a smoother Kremas.
 However, it does require patience and more work.
+Because it surely takes a good amount of time.

 How To Make Vegan (Dairy-Free) Kremas?

 Making your Kremas vegan (or dairy free) isn’t difficult.
-Simply replace the sweetened condensed milk coconut condensed milk.
+Simply replace the sweetened condensed milk with coconut condensed milk.
 And instead of using evaporated milk, use additional coconut milk.

 Add in the other ingredients and allow to heat through as mentioned above.
 When the time is up, strain the drink and allow cooling before adding in the rum.